I Love Brazil!

 I Love Brazil! is a 1977 studio album by Sarah Vaughan, accompanied by prominent Brazilian musicians Milton Nascimento, Dori Caymmi, and Antônio Carlos Jobim.

 This was Vaughan's first album of bossa nova/MPB, it was followed by Copacabana (1979), and Brazilian Romance (1987).
 It was also her first album for Pablo Records.

 Reception

-The Allmusic review by Ron Wynn awards the album two and a half stars, saying that "Sarah Vaughan's recordings during the last phase of her magnificent career weren't always up to her usual standards, but this late-'70s set focusing on Brazilian music was a superb exception."
+The AllMusic review by Ron Wynn said that "Sarah Vaughan's recordings during the last phase of her magnificent career weren't always up to her usual standards, but this late-'70s set focusing on Brazilian music was a superb exception....
+The backing and rhythms weren't Americanized pap, but an accurate reflection of contemporary Brazil's sound at the time."

 The album garnered a Grammy nomination.